-Undergoing a bone scan
+Undergoing a brain scan (DaTSCAN)

-We have been requested by your consultant to arrange an isotope bone scan.
-This study is performed in our nuclear medicine department and enables us to identify many different bone problems.

-The aim of this leaflet is explain what you can expect when you come for your nuclear medicine scan.
+We have been requested by your consultant to arrange an isotope brain scan.
+This study is performed in our nuclear medicine department and a scan is used to give the doctor images of your brain function.
+It is often used in patients who have a tremor or slowness of movement.
+The aim of this leaflet is to explain what you can expect when you come for your nuclear medicine scan.